Commissary Sales Flyers for Jan. 30 – Feb. 12 help customers save much more on the items for their big game menus

-As the NFL sets the table for its biggest game of the year, the Defense Commissary Agency’s (DeCA) Sales Flyer for Jan.
+FORT LEE, Va. – As the NFL sets the table for its biggest game of the year, the Defense Commissary Agency’s (DeCA) Sales Flyer (https://www.commissaries.com/rewards-and-savings/savings-center/featured-items-sales-flyer) for Jan.
 30 – Feb.
 12, is offering customers even greater ways to save on all the snacks, drinks and meal ingredients like fresh produce and meat for their watch parties.

-(DeCA graphic: Lesley Atkinson)
+Customers can also further their commissary savings through the new and improved Your Everyday Savings (YES!)
+Program.
+YES! offers extra savings and value on the products customers buy the most.
+Look for the orange YES! label in the flyer or on store shelves.

+For those who want to reach an even higher level of savings beyond already low commissary prices, they can become a Savvy Shopper; see the sales flyer for details.

 |Date Taken: